loopbackio/loopback.io/pages/en/lb3/readmes/loopback-example-connector-remote.md

 This example demonstrates the following basic tasks (using the remote connector):

- - registering a user
+ - Registering a user
- - logging in as a user
+ - Logging in as a user
- - defining a custom remote method
+ - Defining a custom remote method
- - securing access to custom methods
+ - Securing access to custom methods

 After running the server, you can run the `examples/auth.js` example in a separate shell.